Why Recycle at Deer Valley Recycling?

 Recycled high-temperature alloys are used in the aerospace, aircraft and defense industries where strength and resistance to heat expansion are prime concerns.

 The alloys we buy that are suitable for high-temperature alloy recycling include:

 Electronic Waste Recycling -

-Electronic waste is defined as all obsolete or outdated computers, televisions, cell phones, printers, PDAs, and thousands of other devices commonly used in offices, homes, and by people on the go.
+Electronic waste is defined as all obsolete or outdated computers, cell phones, printers, PDAs, and thousands of other devices commonly used in offices, homes, and by people on the go.

 The environmentally safe disposal of electronic waste has rampantly become important over the past decade.
 Technological advances and legislation on all levels has vaulted electronic waste recycling into an evolving multi-billion dollar a year industry.